Discovery of a Proto-White Dwarf with a Massive Unseen Companion: Analysis

-The variation of both the datasets behave as we would theoretically expect for ellipsoidal variation -- with one of the maxima of lightcurve aligning with minima of RV curve and other maximum coinciding with the RV maxima.
+The variation of both datasets behave as we would theoretically expect for ellipsoidal variation -- with one of the maxima of the lightcurve aligning with the minimum of RV curve and the other maximum coinciding with the RV maximum.
 This strongly supports our argument that the origin of the photometric variation is orbital in nature and is due to the ellipsoidal variation.
 We do not observe any signs of eclipses, which would be signaled by a difference in the depth of the minima.
 When we fold the data to the period corresponding to the maximum power in the periodogram, we find that the RV data are not well fit.
 This rules out the possibility of a reflection binary, where the photometric variability is due to the differences in the temperature of the primary and the companion \citep{Wilson_1990}.
-For systems where only one of the binary stars is visible, reflection effect is seen for very hot primaries ($>$ 30000K) \citep{Hilditch_1996}.
-It is reasonable that this should not be the dominant effect in our source.
+For systems where only one of the binary stars is visible, reflection effect is seen for very hot primaries ($>$ 30000K, \citealt{Hilditch_1996}).
+Since this is not the temperature regime we are dealing with, it is reasonable that photometric variability due to reflection is not the dominant effect in our source.

 To verify the obtained period, we repeat the process with TESS data.
-There are two objects at 12" and 19" from our target, while each TESS pixel covers a region of 21".
+There are two objects at 12$^{\prime \prime}$ and 19$^{\prime \prime}$ from our target, while each TESS pixel covers a region of 21$^{\prime \prime}$.
 Hence, the observed flux from our source is blended with that of the contaminants and the absolute flux variability measured by TESS does not accurately represent the variability of our target.
 Therefore, we analyze the TESS lightcurve separately from the ZTF lightcurve to account for the potential blending with nearby sources.
 Indeed, we find that the fractional variability of the TESS lightcurve is about 0.4\%, much smaller than that of the ZTF lightcurve (2\%).
 Thus, we restrict ourselves to using the ZTF data for further analysis while using TESS to verify the period.
 We obtain periods of 35.8703 $\pm$ 0.0006 hours and 35.56 $\pm$0.07 hours from ZTF and TESS data respectively.

 From the Lomb-Scargle periodogram, we compute the un-normalized power spectral density -- which is proportional to $\chi^2$ defined between the lightcurve data and the periodogram model \citep{Scargle_1982,VanderPlas_2018}.
 To estimate the errors, we calculate the frequencies where this $\chi^2$ increases by magnitude of one from the minimum.
 While there is a mis-match in the derived periods, at 5-$\sigma$ level they are not inconsistent.
 Using TESS we also verify that the period of 36 hours is robust and not associated with aliasing because of the different cadences associated with each dataset.